cmader/MailReader/README.md

 # ![Icon](res/icon.svg) MailReader-WearOS

-MailReader is a Wear OS app for reading mails that reside on an (secured) IMAP server.
+MailReader is a stand-alone Wear OS app for reading mails that reside on an (secured) IMAP server.
 The following functionality is supported:

 * Connection to IMAPS (IMAP over SSL/TLS) Server
 * Selection of mail folder
 * Tagging a mail as read and setting a flag
-* Text-based view of the mail content
+* Text-based view of the mail content (only reading, *NO* mail composition)

 ## Configuration